matloff/cdparcoord/README.md

 # Further Examples

-Other features of the package will be introduced in the following examples.
+The following examples will illustrate other features of the package, as well as different applications.

 ## Example: Vocabulary acquisition